Jack Rodwell

-Jack Christian Rodwell (born 11 March 1991) is an English professional footballer who plays for A-League side Sydney FC as a centre-back or defensive midfielder.
+Jack Christian Rodwell (born 11 March 1991) is an English professional footballer who last played for A-League side Sydney FC as a centre-back or defensive midfielder.

-Rodwell joined Everton's academy at the age of seven, and made his debut in 2007.
+Born in Southport, Merseyside, Rodwell joined Everton's academy at the age of seven, and made his debut in 2007.
 He spent five years in the first team before he transferred to Premier League champions Manchester City in 2012.
 After making only 16 league appearances in two seasons, Rodwell was sold to Sunderland in August 2014.
 After his contract with Sunderland was terminated in June 2018, Rodwell joined Blackburn Rovers in August on a one-year deal.
 He left Blackburn the following year, later joining Sheffield United in January 2020.

 Rodwell has represented England at all levels from under-16 to the senior team.
 He made his senior international debut as a substitute in a 1–0 win over Spain at Wembley Stadium in November 2011.

 Early life

-Rodwell was born in Southport, Merseyside.
+Jack Christian Rodwell was born on 11 March 1991, in Southport, Merseyside.
 He was educated at Farnborough Road Junior School and Birkdale High School, and was an avid supporter of Everton as a child.
-Rodwell played for local club Birkdale United during his school years.
+Rodwell played for local club Birkdale United during his school years before joining his boyhood club Everton's youth system at age seven.

-According to his mother, Carol, she talked about his childhood, saying: "As a child Jack ate, drank and slept football.
-I think his ambition was always to be a professional, although he didn't speak about it.
-His heroes when he was growing up were Alan Shearer and the Brazilian striker Ronaldo.
-He used to follow players for their ability and not particularly what team they played for."
-Rodwell has a brother, Thomas.